CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-5/Sprint-2/Self-Paced Materials/1_Leading Organizational Change.md

 ### Beyond the playbook: Types of practical guides

 Not all guidance needs to come in the form of a playbook.
 In fact, the most effective digital service teams often draw from a variety of practical formats depending on their goals, audience, and moment in the project lifecycle.
 From high-level frameworks that map strategic decisions to tip sheets you can reference mid-meeting, these tools serve different but complementary purposes.
-Below is a breakdown of common types of practical guides—what they’re best for, how they differ, and real examples you can borrow or build upon.
+Below is a breakdown of common types of practical guides - what they’re best for, how they differ, and real examples you can borrow or build upon.

 **Playbooks**: Strategy-focused and flexible.
 They outline general approaches and common scenarios, often broken down into "plays."